Blessed Lammas, Tragics!

 Now take your bread and share it with your family and friends and pass on the generous blessings of this bright and bountiful festival.
 Eat it fresh as soon as it’s ready if you can.

-A corn dolly, also known as a grain mother, is a figure made by plaiting straw as a part harvest customs before the advent of mechanisation in farming as well as continuing Pagan traditions, particularly on Lammas and Mabon.
+A corn doll, also known as a grain mother, is a figure made by plaiting straw as a part harvest customs before the advent of mechanisation in farming as well as continuing Pagan traditions, particularly on Lammas and Mabon.
 They were woven to thank the Great Mother for the harvest and represent luck and fertility: once the first harvest had been reaped on Lammas, a corn dolly would be woven from the last cut sheaf.
 To source the grain for your dolly, you can use any grain: oat, rye, corn or wheat, whichever is most abundant in your area.
 One easy material to find is corn husks, which can be stripped and dried when cooking the cobs.

 Enjoy your bounty, Tragics!